sadek2021/assignment-12-final-project/README.md

 ### => Build a dashboard to manage the admin panel where admin can add or remove products.

-### => If a user is logged in, he/she can see the dashboard and inside the dashboard a normal user (not an admin) can see  pay, My Orders, Review, Logout.
+### => If a user is logged in, he/she can see the dashboard and inside the dashboard a normal user (not an admin) can see  pay, my orders, review, logout.

 ### => Users can add a review and that review will appear on the home page.